frederick0329/Wikipedia-Title-Dataset/README.md

 The crawler will crawl the categories according to category_list_lang.txt

 The dataset is already in the folder acl2017_data.

+with the following command

+python crawl.py -l zh -n 100000
+python crawl.py -l ja -n 100000
+python crawl.py -l ko -n 100000

-Running the crawler will cover the data in the folder.
+Running the crawler again will cover the data in the folder.

 # Usage
 python crawl.py [-h] -l LANG -n NUM